sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 The authors hypothesized that sinusoidal positional encoding would enable the model to learn relative positions naturally, thanks to the properties outlined above, and might also allow it to extrapolate to sequence lengths longer than those seen during training.
 This rationale led to sinusoidal positional embeddings being one of the first methods adopted in transformer architectures.

 However, subsequent research challenged these assumptions.
-Studies found that absolute sinusoidal positional encoding was not well-suited for capturing relative positional information effectively (Shaw et al., 2018).
-Moreover, it struggled with extrapolation, leading to poor performance on sequence lengths longer than those encountered in training (Press et al., 2021).
+Studies found that absolute sinusoidal positional encoding was not well-suited for capturing relative positional information effectively (Shaw et al. [2018] <d-cite key="46989"></d-cite>).
+Moreover, it struggled with extrapolation, leading to poor performance on sequence lengths longer than those encountered in training (Press et al. [2021] <d-cite key="press2021train"></d-cite>).

 In addition to sinusoidal positional embedding, Vaswani et al. also explored learned positional encoding.
 They explored using a set of trainable vectors $$p \in \mathbb{R}^{d \times L}$$ $$\{ p_t \} _{t=1}^L$$ , $$L$$ represents the maximum sequence length as positional embeddings.
 However, this approach didn't yield significant performance improvements over sinusoidal positional embedding.
 Moreover, the upper bound $$L$$ limited the method's ability to extrapolate to sequences longer than $$L$$ without resorting to interpolation techniques.